Microfluidics in 2025: Applications, Trends & How It Work

 What is microfluidics used for?

-How does a microfluidic chip work?
+How does microfluidics work?

-How can I design my own microfluidic device?
+How can I start learning microfluidic design?

 References